brentd/mud-in-every-language/README.md

 # A MUD in Every Language

+Because what programmer's GitHub isn't complete without an overly-ambitious repo?

 This is a fun project intended as a base for exploring programming languages.
 I think writing a MUD is a great way to get familiar with a language, as it requires some fundamental concepts: